pingcap/docs-cn/system-variables.md

 - Default value: `OFF`
 - This variable is used to control whether to allow `INSERT`, `REPLACE`, and `UPDATE` statements to operate on the `_tidb_rowid` column.
 This variable can be used only when you import data using TiDB tools.

+### tidb_partition_prune_mode <span class="version-mark">New in v5.1</span>

+> **Warning:**

+> Currently, the dynamic pruning mode for partitioned tables is an experimental feature.
+It is not recommended that you use it in the production environment.

+- Scope: SESSION | GLOBAL
+- Default value: `static`
+- Specifies whether to enable `dynamic` mode for partitioned tables.
+For details about the dynamic pruning mode, see [Dynamic Pruning Mode for Partitioned Tables](/partitioned-table.md#dynamic-mode).

 ### tidb_pprof_sql_cpu <span class="version-mark">New in v4.0</span>

 - Scope: INSTANCE